 - Reducing your application’s attack surface by removing any unnecessary functionalities that would otherwise need to be guarded

-- Enforcing least privilege and strict access by allowing only those privileges that are necessary for an account
+- Enforcing the least privilege and strict access by allowing only those privileges that are necessary for an account